 All of these activities can also be done online and face-to-face, with minor adjustments, of course.
 In the end, it all depends on your teaching context, but I have used most of these activities both online and face-to-face.

-This must be the simplest activity in the history of early childhood education!
-This is why it remains powerful to this day.
+This must be the most straightforward activity in the history of early childhood education!
+This is why it remains influential to this day.
 Ask your students to bring and show something they value.
-It can be a nice activity in the warm-up portion of the lesson, or it can be done at the end of the lesson when they have to showcase some results or a project they did.
+It can be an excellent activity in the warm-up portion of the lesson, or it can be done at the end of the lesson when they have to showcase some results or a project they did.
 Whatever the case may be, the little ones will always have something to show and tell you a story about it.

 2. I can be an actor too